bairnhard/closest-plane-ha/README.md

 1. Queries OpenSky Network for aircraft within your configured radius
 2. Picks the closest airborne aircraft
-3. Enriches it via ADSBDB (aircraft identity, typical route) and optionally AeroDataBox (live departure/destination)
+3. Enriches it via ADSBDB (aircraft identity, typical route), AeroDataBox and/or AviationStack (live departure/destination and times)
 4. Exposes the result as Home Assistant sensor entities

 ## Sensors